 - Don’t be your own worst critic.
 Just write. the. damn. thing. already.

 - Bleed, if you have to.
-Sometimes it’s tremendously painful to birth what is pressing on your soul.
-I know that it sometimes feels like I’ve been bled out by the time I’m finished with a piece.
+Sometimes it’s tremendously painful, birthing what is pressing on your soul.
+I know it sometimes feels like I’ve bled out by the time I finish a piece.
 Regardless of whether it’s a blog post, facebook update, journal entry, or email to a trusted friend.
 Don’t be afraid of the pain.
-Cry your tears, or scream into your pillow, if you have to.
-It’ll pass.
-And you’ll be left with glistening prose that changes someone’s life forever.
+Cry your tears, scream into your pillow, go violently smash empty pickle jars somewhere easily cleaned up.
+The pain passes.
+And you’re left with glistening prose that changes someone’s life forever.